 Follow the approach trail past the jumble of boulders and trees to a point where it turns uphill.
 Scramble to the base of the wall, and follow it around to the right.
 The first short wall is the bouldering wall.
 The next section of 50-60 foot high cliff is the Square Inch Wall.
 There are a couple of wooden ladders set perpendicular to the wall to help you scramble along the base.

-Browse More Classics in 1.
+Browse More Rock Climbing Classics in 1.
 Square Inch Wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for 1.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 1.
 Square Inch Wall:

 Featured Route For 1.
 Square Inch Wall